fidellabz/StylingFormValidation/README.md

-# 30 Days Code Challenge: Styled Form with Validation
+# 30 Days Code Challenge:
 Welcome to the 30 Days Code Challenge project! organized by KodeCamp 🚀

-## Overview
+## Day 3: Styled Form with Validation

-This project is a part of the 30 Days Code Challenge, focusing on creating a styled form with validation and a loader.
-The form utilizes Bootstrap for styling, includes JavaScript for basic form validation, and features a loader modal to simulate a 10-second loading period before displaying a success message modal.
+The form styling, includes JavaScript for basic form validation, and features a loader modal to simulate a 10-second loading period before displaying a success message modal.

 ## Project Structure

 - `index.html`: HTML file containing the styled form, Bootstrap modals, and JavaScript logic.
-- `style.css`: Custom CSS styles for the form (if additional styling is needed).
-- `assets/`: Directory for storing images, icons, or other assets.
+- `assets/`: Directory for storing css files, images, icons, or other assets.
 - `README.md`: Documentation providing an overview of the project.

 ## Getting Started